Learn more about the power of individual therapy in your journey toward lasting healing and sobriety with Harmony Ridge Recovery.

-The word “psychotherapy” comes from the Greek words for “soul” and “healing.”
-This technique has helped millions of people around the world face their problems and healthily deal with them.
+The word “psychotherapy” comes from the Greek words for “soul” and “healing;” “psyche” and “therapeia.”
+True to its name, this timeless technique has helped millions of people worldwide face their problems and heal their souls.
 Therapy can help you overcome certain behaviors and become an overall better person.

-In the case of addiction, therapy is an important and even necessary part of recovery.
-Individual therapy in particular will guide you through your sobriety journey and help you work through any other trauma in your life.
+In the case of addiction treatment, therapy is an important and even necessary part of recovery.
+Individual therapy for addiction will guide you through your sobriety journey and help you work through any other trauma in your life.

 Individual therapy is a psychological method that involves you and a mental health counselor or psychiatrist.
 Individual therapy comes in many different styles and formats, but talk therapy is the most popular form.
 People in individual therapy discuss anything that’s concerning them, including career changes, divorce, loss, and addiction.
 Everything you say in individual therapy is confidential.

-Individual therapy took a more positive direction during the 20th century.
-Cognitivism, systems psychology and behaviorism began to take hold, and Sigmund Freud’s talk approach became the foundation for psychoanalysis.
+During the 20th century, individual therapy for addiction truly began to thrive as it took a more positive direction.
+By 1913, behaviorist John B. Watson had laid the foundations for behavioral psychoanalysis.
+Cognitivism, systems psychology, and behaviorism began to take hold, and Sigmund Freud’s talk approach became the foundation for psychoanalysis.

 Your first individual therapy session will be one of planning and goal-setting.
 You and your counselor will talk about how you’ll achieve these goals, what concerns have brought you to therapy, and how many sessions you’ll need.
 Your therapist will also get to know you better and ask you questions about your physical and mental health.
-Knowing your background will help in your therapy approach.
+Knowing your background will help in your therapy approach and plan for treatment.

 You should also use this session to figure out if your therapist is a good fit for your needs.
-It’s important that you feel comfortable opening up in individual therapy.
+Whether you’re seeking individual therapy for addiction or general well-being, it’s important that you feel comfortable opening up.
 A good relationship is vital for achieving your goals.
 If something feels off or isn’t right, try looking for a different counselor.

 The following sessions will focus on the issues you’ve decided to discuss.
 You’ll explore past trauma and other experiences that could have led to bad habits.
 It can be hard to open up to your counselor and delve into your past.
 Don’t be surprised if at times you become emotional, distraught, or angry during your sessions.
 However, this is necessary if you want to overcome your fears, learn from your mistakes, and become a better person.